Australian Antarctic Territory: Recognition and promotion of Australian sovereignty

+Activities and environmental protection

+In 2016, the Australian Government formulated an Antarctic Strategy and 20 Year "Action Plan" to improve overland transport capabilities and aviation access to the continent.
+The plan incorporated a strategy to protect the Antarctic environment and maintain an indefinite ban on mining and oil drilling.
+The construction of a research and resupply icebreaker vessel was also planned.
+The 25,000-tonne RSV Nuyina was delivered in 2021 and was immediately employed in support of the Casey Station.
+It is envisaged that the ship will support scientific research over the next 30 years.

+Through "Operation Southern Discovery", elements of the Australian Defence Force also provide annual support for the Australian Antarctic Division and the Australian Antarctic Program (AAP) in regional scientific, environmental, and economic activities.
+The Royal Australian Air Force provides air logistical support using C-17 transport aircraft supported by KC-30 tanker aircraft to supply Wilkins airfield in Antarctica.

 Mining in Antarctica

-During the early 1980s there was a brief debate in Australia on whether or not to allow mining on the mineral-rich continent.
+During the early 1980s, there was a brief debate in Australia on whether or not to allow mining on the mineral-rich continent.
 Several mining proposals have been discussed and have all been rejected.

-On 9 August 2011, influential Australian think-tank, the Lowy Institute, published a report warning Canberra against complacency when it comes to its claim.
+On 9 August 2011, the influential Australian think-tank, the Lowy Institute, published a report warning Canberra against complacency when it comes to its claim.
 The global treaty banning resource exploitation becomes reviewable in 2041, and some states may then decide to withdraw from it considering the continent's mineral deposits.
 These include coal seams, manganese, iron and uranium, while Antarctica's forecast oil reserves are estimated as among the largest in the world after Saudi Arabia and Venezuela.
 Lowy's national security fellow Ellie Fogarty said in the paper that Australia cannot adequately patrol its claim, lacking the kind of ski-planes it needs to reach some areas.

 Postage stamps

 Australia issues postage stamps for the Australian Antarctic Territory.
 The first issues came in 1957, and sporadically thereafter, settling into a pattern of an annual issue by the 1990s.
 All have been Antarctic-themed, and all are valid for postage in Australia and its territories, including Antarctica.